mernaalkhudhurr97-max/Syn-sthesia/README.md

 - The project runs best in a browser that supports Web Audio.
 - The visuals and audio are designed to work together: audio events feed the animation, and object movement feeds the mix.

+---

+## AI Acknowledgement

+- AI has been used to correct syntax, debug, and format components of the code.